sharmaeklavya2/blog-source/content/posts/learning-kannada.md

 you can just translate them yourself.
 As you continue reading and listening, your language instincts will kick in and over time you'll gain fluency.

+(Disclaimer: I don't have scientific evidence to back these claims.
+They're just my hypotheses based on personal experience.)

 In the rest of the article, I'll give details on the specific learning process that builds upon this high-level idea.